Skip to main content

 You are not allowed to drive for a period of time after your procedure, so please arrange for someone to pick you up from the hospital.

 Unfortunately, we cannot provide patients with transport home unless this has already been arranged with the transport desk.
-Read more on our limited provision of hospital transport.
+Read more about non-emergency hospital transport for patients.

 Your procedure